Take Action: Stay Active

 These steps can help you live a healthier life.

-Eating healthy meals is always important, no matter how old you are.
-It’s never too late to make healthy changes.
+Eating healthy is always important, no matter how old you are.
+It’s never too late to make healthy changes to your diet.

 Try these tips: